18F/Modular-Contracting-And-Agile-Development/pages/contact.md

 ## Register as an interested academic affiliate

-Are you interested in potentially supporting a project in your area of expertise?
+Are you interested in supporting a project in your area of expertise?
 Tell us a bit about yourself, and if an opportunity arises, we'll notify you.

 [Register now >](https://docs.google.com/a/gsa.gov/forms/d/1Q-htQ4boVP4sSeAsgkejfQbS3opMMRXR0Er4s7hdsGg/viewform)